Typeface or Font Readability

 Now while Comic Sans is much beloved by many teachers and self-promoted readability experts, in fact you’ll see from the above passages that relative to the font to its left it has quite a number of fancy letter features, the other passage is more like what you imagine the diligent teacher would have written on the board.
 Probably, the belief you hear sometimes about Comic Sans being highly readable is really that the teachers, well, they just like it.

-And now, in colour.
 Evidence seems to indicate that many people, not just those with dyslexia but also others who find reading to be a harsh experience, find a passage of text easier to read through a coloured filter or coloured spectacles.
 This is especially associated with a condition known as Irlen Syndrome.
 I have a separate page that discusses this.

 I should say here something about colourblindness, which is a form of disability I suppose. http://colorfilter.wickline.org is a mighty clever and useful tool that lets you look at your website – or someone else’s – through a colourblindness filter.
 Very useful for testing one’s website indeed.
 You may be surprised, or not I hope, to find that the majority of web pages that are hard to read with a filter turned on, are also hard to read with it turned off.
 This is not to deny that those with, say red-green blindness cannot distinguish between red and green, rather it is that red on green at too close a brightness level to each other, while perhaps impossible to distinguish by someone with a colour perception deficiency, are also pretty hard to read by anyone at all.
 The following two pairs of blocks are in red on green, and I would make bold enough to say that someone with red-green colourblindness can read one of each pair easily enough, but will have a lot of difficulty with the other.
 It’s to do with relative brightness.
 In the first pair of blocks, the red is in fact identical in both the darker and lighter samples, even though it probably doesn’t look the same.